hanfasnoor/deloittecs/README.md

 ## How to run

-   You should have Java 8, Maven to run this application.*activityListTextPath* is a commandLine arg which carries Input File Path.
+   You should have Java 8, Maven to run this application.*activityListTextPath* is a commandLine arg which carries your Input File Path.

 ### For Opening project in Eclipse